-Edmund Kean (4 November 1787 – 15 May 1833) was a celebrated British Shakespearean stage actor born in England, who performed in London, Belfast, New York, Quebec, and Paris among other places.
-He was well known for his short stature, tumultuous personal life, and controversial divorce.DbPedia
+Edmund Kean (4 November 1787 – 15 May 1833) was a celebrated British Shakespearean stage actor born in England, who performed, among other places, in London, Belfast, New York, Quebec, and Paris.
+He was known for his short stature, tumultuous personal life, and controversial divorce.DbPedia

 Commemorated on 6 plaques

 Edmund Kean 1787-1833 Noted tragic actor performed frequently at the theatre in this Corn Exchange

 The Pantiles, Tunbridge Wells, United Kingdom where they performed